Should You Invest in CSX Corp. (CSX) Now? - News Heater

 CSX) stock’s latest price update

 CSX Corp.
-(NASDAQ: CSX)’s stock price has plunge by 1.39relation to previous closing price of 29.60.
-Nevertheless, the company has seen a -1.74% plunge in its stock price over the last five trading sessions.
-Zacks Investment Research reported 2023-10-20 that CSX’s third-quarter 2023 revenues are hurt by lower fuel prices, reduced intermodal storage revenues, a decline in export coal benchmark prices, and a decrease in intermodal volumes.
+(NASDAQ: CSX)’s stock price has plunge by -1.18relation to previous closing price of 29.59.
+Nevertheless, the company has seen a -4.94% plunge in its stock price over the last five trading sessions.
+Zacks Investment Research reported 2023-10-27 that The Zacks Industry Rank for the Transportation-Rail industry paints a murky picture.
+Braving the industry headwinds are three stocks, CNI, CP and CSX, which investors might consider keeping on their radar.

 CSX’s Market Performance

 CSX Corp.
-(CSX) has seen a -1.74% fall in stock performance for the week, with a -0.89% decline in the past month and a -11.21% plunge in the past quarter.
-The volatility ratio for the week is 2.80%, and the volatility levels for the past 30 days are at 2.09% for CSX.
-The simple moving average for the past 20 days is -2.49% for CSX’s stock, with a -4.12% simple moving average for the past 200 days.
+(CSX) has experienced a -4.94% fall in stock performance for the past week, with a -4.35% drop in the past month, and a -12.24% drop in the past quarter.
+The volatility ratio for the week is 2.48%, and the volatility levels for the past 30 days are at 2.09% for CSX.
+The simple moving average for the last 20 days is -4.84% for CSX stock, with a simple moving average of -6.54% for the last 200 days.

 Analysts’ Opinion of CSX